eclipse-openj9/openj9-utils/helm-chart/openj9-jitserver-chart/README.md

 # Eclipse OpenJ9 JITServer Helm Chart

 ## Introduction.
 The OpenJ9 JITServer Helm Chart allows you to deploy, manage JITServer technology into Kubernetes or OpenShift clusters and make it possible for your Java applications to take advantage of it.
 JITServer is a technology that offers relief from the negative side-effects of the JIT compilation which are mostly felt in short lived applications running in resource constrained environments.
 The idea behind the technology is to decouple the JIT compiler from the JVM, containerize it and let it run as-a-service, in the cloud, where it can be managed intelligently by an of-the-shelf container orchestrator like k8s.
-JITServer is available as a "tech preview" in the OpenJ9 JVM and is supported on Linux on x86-64, Linux on Power and Linux on Z running Java8 or Java11
+JITServer is available as a "tech preview" in the OpenJ9 JVM and is supported on Linux on x86-64, Linux on Power and Linux on Z running Java8 or Java11.
+For the most up to date information, please check supported configurations at [JITServer technology introduction](https://www.eclipse.org/openj9/docs/jitserver/).

 ## Getting started with OpenJ9 JITServer Technology.
-JITServer technology can be used for any Java application running on the latest release of OpenJ9 on supported Java versions and Linux platforms.
+JITServer technology can be used for any Java application running on release 0.18 (or newer) of Open9 on supported Java versions and Linux platforms.
 You can make use of JITServer technology following the steps below:

 1. Install the JITServer using Helm Chart
 2. Enable your application to use JITServer